PacktPublishing/Comet-for-Data-Science/05/README.md

 # Building a narrative in Comet

-This chapter contains two advanced use cases in Python
+This chapter contains examples to build a narrative in Comet.

 ## Requirements
 * For the examples in Python, you need to create a `.comet.config` file and place it in this directory: